Free Workers' Union: Ideology

 In labour disputes, the FAU prefers to use direct action, by which it means using the most direct pressure possible, for example through public action or disruption of workplace procedures, to win disputes in the interests of workers.

 The trade union federation rejects parliamentarism and representation of the people as fields of activity.
 According to its own representations, real political goals are not to be achieved via parliament, but directly through the involvement of the trade union members concerned.
 It has a tactical attitude towards works council elections.
 The principle of social partnership and exempt or paid functionaries are rejected.

-Depending on the local union, anarcho-syndicalism is also accompanied by the theories and practice of autonomies and operaism.
-With its activity, the FAU wants to prepare, besides a concrete improvement of living and working conditions, the social revolution with which the classless and dominationless society is to be achieved by means of a general strike.
+Depending on the local union, anarcho-syndicalism is also accompanied by the theories and practice of autonomies and operaismo.
+With its activity, the FAU wants to prepare, besides a concrete improvement of living and working conditions, the social revolution with which the classless and undominated society is to be achieved by means of a general strike.

 The FAU was listed by the Office for the Protection of the Constitution of Lower Saxony in the section on left-wing extremism in the 2013 report on the protection of the constitution.
 It was also mentioned in this section in the Bundesverfassungsschutzbericht 2019, after this had not been the case in previous years.
 When asked about the reason for observation by the MDR magazine "Exactly" in 2021 to several constitutional protection agencies, only the Saxony-Anhalt constitutional protection agency commented, giving the following reason: "At its core [... ] the FAU strives for a society without domination and property."